Clear Space Psychology

 How the work is structured

-Early treatment focuses on stabilisation: pacing, sleep, and recalibration of the autonomic nervous system.
-Later sessions address the maintaining factors, including over-functioning, poorly defined boundaries, and the implicit beliefs that have made the unsustainable pattern feel necessary.
-The treatment plan is developed collaboratively and revised as the clinical picture clarifies.
+Early treatment focuses on improving lifestyle and environmental factors.
+Later sessions investigate the maintaining factors, including over-functioning, poorly defined boundaries, and the implicit beliefs that have made the unsustainable pattern feel necessary.

 Where burnout meets the criteria for a work-related psychological injury and a workers compensation claim has been accepted, treatment may be funded through the workers compensation insurer.